 4. Brooklyn Bridge

 Come at the wrong time, and Brooklyn Bridge might be flooded with tourists, joggers, and cyclists.
 But come during off peak hours, and you’ll have a nice stretch of walkway offering an incredible view.
 Visit at night, and you’ll find a majestically lit skyline reflecting off the East River.
 Come early morning, and you might catch the sun casting its first rays on the horizon.
-Brooklyn Bridge Park also has a dog run called Pier 6, which will open April 3, 2017 after renovations.
+Brooklyn Bridge Park also has a dog run called Pier 6.
 Here, they’ll be able to run free off their leashes any time between 6 a.m. to 11 p.m..

 5. Hillside Dog Park and Run

 Hillside is a down-to-earth neighborhood spot in Brooklyn where dog walkers can come to let the dogs stretch their paws and let them off their leash.
 It’s a simple yet functional space where dog walkers can come if they don’t feel the need to share the park with sun bathers, joggers, picnickers and the like.
 On the other hand, there will most likely be other canines around, frolicking in the kiddie pool or running up and down the sloped park.
 The grounds are completely fenced in, with plenty of shade from trees and scattered wood chips, grass and dirt all around.